 Rediscovery and Restoration

-In 2014, Tufts Art Collection Registrar Laura McDonalad hired graduate student Jessica Camhi to sleuth through university archives looking for early documents related to objects in the Permanent Collection.
-It was in this collection of notes that McDonald found the 1950 Carmichael note that led her to solve the puzzle: the noseless bust in storage was the bust Edward Augustus Brackett had made of John Brown.
+In 2014, Tufts Art Collection Registrar Laura McDonalad hired graduate student Jessica Camhi to conduct archival research through at Tufts Digital Collections and Archives examining early documents related to objects in the Permanent Collection.
+It was among these University records that McDonald encountered the 1950 Carmichael note that led her to solve the puzzle: the noseless bust in storage was the bust Edward Augustus Brackett had made of John Brown.
 The more she learned about the bust and its history, the more she knew it needed to be restored.
 But how could she replace its nose?